-When I started the blog I never expected to have so many posts with nautical themes, but in the Bible storms are a vivid analogy of adversity and our hope is depicted as the anchor of our soul, and so ships and sea have made it into my writing.
-Last August in Steerage, I wrote that when a ship is crippled in naval warfare, it becomes hors de combat or “out of the fight.”1 Its masts broken, with sails shredded and hull or rudder damaged, the ship is at risk of being boarded and taken by the enemy.
-John Owen wrote:
+I never expected to have so many posts with nautical themes, but in the Bible storms are a vivid analogy of adversity and our hope is depicted as the anchor of our soul, and so ships and the sea made it into my writing.

-In January I started posting on reading through the Bible.
+After beginning to write here in 2010, the following January I started posting on reading through the Bible in 2011.
 It was a discipline for me that I knew would keep me writing and keep me in God’s Word.
-Some of those posts have been difficult to write and there have been times I thought I would drown, but through reading the Bible, and writing about it God kept me lashed and held tight to the mast of His Word so I wouldn’t be swept overboard into the sea.
+Some of those posts were incredibly difficult to write and there were times I thought I would drown, but through reading the Bible, and writing about it God kept me lashed and held tight to the mast of His Word so I wouldn’t be swept overboard into the sea.

-Over halfway through the Bible, after going through book after book after book— sometimes there were psalms I could hardly bear to read—I came to the final chapters of Luke, and God enabled me to write Luke 23–24: Eyewitnesses & Faith.
-(The post was slightly edited and published a post on August 13th and in the heading as ‘…the chains of Christ’s love’ under Anchor of Hope).
+Over halfway through the Bible, after going through book after book after book—sometimes there were psalms I could hardly bear to read—I came to the final chapters of Luke, and God enabled me to write Luke 23–24: Eyewitnesses & Faith.
+(I slightly edited it and republished in a later post and in the heading as ‘…the chains of Christ’s love’).

 Through His Word, the Holy Spirit comforted my heart and in the midst of my storm strengthened me to trust God.
-That post was, I think, the accumulation of days, weeks and months of reading His Word, and it was as important a milestone for me as Gratitude.
+Through His Word, God kept me lashed tight to Him so that I would not drown under the ninth wave.

 That’s why it’s important to read His Word.

 The Ninth Wave, Ivan Aivazovsky: Public Domain.
 To see more details of the men as they cling to the mast click the image.